ansys/pymechanical/doc/source/faq.rst

         sys.modules[__name__].__dict__.clear()

     Simply exiting Python should clear the solution within Python.
-This is because stopping the original process means that nothing should be in present in a new process.
+This is because stopping the original process means that nothing should be present in a new process.

     The way that you clear all data from Mechanical in PyMechanical depends on if